 What is your admissions process?

-We invite prospective families to tour our school, spend some time in our classrooms, and meet our staff.
+Due to COVID-19, we will be conducting school tours virtually.
+We invite prospective families to tour our school, learn more about our authentic curriculum and teaching philosophy, and meet our staff.
 This allows our prospective families who have applied to further experience our classrooms in session and speak more personally with our Admissions team.
 Click

 here for our admissions process and to schedule a tour.